maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Uval klatbu na</translation>

 ERR
-The translation "Uval klatbu na" is incorrect and unnatural in Czech.
-"Ban for" here refers to a period or duration (e.g., "Ban for 1 hour"), not an action.
-The correct translation for the duration context would be "Zákaz na" or "Ban na", for example, "Zákaz na 1 hodinu" ("Ban for 1 hour").
+The translation "Uval klatbu na" means "cast a curse on" and is incorrect in this context.
+It should refer to banning/blocking for a duration.

 Correct translation:
-Zákaz na
+Zablokovat na
 ```

 <!-- cache_translation_check_cs_20fbaab2f44d517f3202034a9cd21e9d3b2fc9f47f26bfe2e75436a3389f98b7 -->